minimice/terraform-cloudprovider-cli/README.md

 # terraform-cloudprovider-cli

-Build Docker images with various cloud provider CLIs and other required tools.
+Build 🐳 Docker images 🐳 with various cloud provider CLIs and other fun tools!🎉🥳

+✅ Supports best practise paradigm, build once deploy many!
+✅ Supports multi-platforms (x86_64, arm64).
 ✅ No need to ever install any package locally on your machine.
 ✅ Everyone in a team can now have a consistent experience working with your cloud provider.
 ✅ Can be used as a deployment container, allowing you to test locally before running it in a CI/CD pipeline.